Stomatopoda-Arcade/Ground-Beef/README.md

 # Ground-Beef
-A game about abducting cows
+A game about alien abducting cows trying to survive